usmaanalii/frontend-boilerplate/README.md

 ### Who should use this?
-If you're beginning your journey in web development, and don't know where to start, as far as optimising your webpages then, this is a something that will handle a lot of these complicated tasks.
+If you're beginning your journey in web development, and don't know where to start, as far as optimising your webpages then hopefully, will help.

-All you need to do is code!
+Most of the complicated tasks will be taken care of, leaving you to simply focus on developing your web applications!

 *************